What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Growth and product traction

 Decagon’s early traction has been driven by its ability to replace outsourced support labor with AI agents that can handle common tasks like technical troubleshooting, order processing, and subscription cancellations.
-The company reports over $10 million in signed annual recurring revenue.
+The company reports over $10 million in signed annual recurring revenue, growing from zero to eight figures in ARR in its first year.

 Technology and architecture

-While the platform excels at fast automation, its architecture is optimized for speed and autonomy, often favoring self-contained resolution over collaboration, context sharing, or deeper operational integration.
+The platform excels at fast automation.
+But its architecture prioritizes speed and autonomy over collaboration — often favoring self-contained resolution instead of context sharing or deeper operational integration.

 Decagon’s key features and capabilities